 When preparing your images for the web it's important to keep in mind the performance and load time of your galleries and site pages.
-If you upload and add full resolution image files to your site galleries, it weighs down the load time and you'll have very slow galleries.
-The filesize is the main culprit for the performance, and the color profile can play an issue in the quality of your images after upload.
-We'll go over this in our recommendations below:
+If you upload and add full resolution image files to your site galleries, it weighs down the load time and you'll have very slow galleries, and slow loading pages.
+The filesize is the main culprit for the performance of the gallery, and the color profile can play an issue in the quality of your images after upload.
+We'll go over this in our recommendations below.
+First, we encourage you to review this article on image compression:

 WORDPRESS DEFAULT IMAGE COMPRESSION